VissarionM/docker-wordpress/README.md

     ```bash
     ./App.sh
     ```
+For installation on Ubuntu, see `INSTALL.adoc`.
 For more detailed information on installation, Dockerfile, building images, configurations, and dependencies, refer to the `Guide-asciidoc.adoc` file.
+This file provides an in-depth analysis to build your project.